Subalgebra: Example

+L. E. Dickson noted in 1914, the "Equivalence of complex quaternion and complex matric algebras", meaning M(2,C), the 2x2 complex matrices.
+But he notes also, "the real quaternion and real matric sub-algebras are not [isomorphic]."
+The difference is evident as there are the three isomorphism classes of planar subalgebras of M(2,R), while real quaternions have only one isomorphism class of planar subalgebras as they are all isomorphic to C.

 Subalgebras in universal algebra

 In universal algebra, a subalgebra of an algebra A is a subset S of A that also has the structure of an algebra of the same type when the algebraic operations are restricted to S. If the axioms of a kind of algebraic structure is described by equational laws, as is typically the case in universal algebra, then the only thing that needs to be checked is that S is closed under the operations.

 Some authors consider algebras with partial functions.
 There are various ways of defining subalgebras for these.
 Another generalization of algebras is to allow relations.
 These more general algebras are usually called structures, and they are studied in model theory and in theoretical computer science.
 For structures with relations there are notions of weak and of induced substructures.

 Example

 For example, the standard signature for groups in universal algebra is (•, ^{−1}, 1).
 (Inversion and unit are needed to get the right notions of homomorphism and so that the group laws can be expressed as equations.)
 Therefore, a subgroup of a group G is a subset S of G such that: